Purgenta889/robloxplayniteguide/README.md

 This is a guide on how to add Roblox as a game to Playnite on Windows.
 You can also view this guide on Rentry: https://rentry.co/robloxplayniteguide

+## Disclaimer
+This only works for the `RobloxPlayerBeta.exe`.
+This means that the site is not used, rather the Roblox Player app itself is.
+Apologies for the inconvenience.

 # Guide
 ## 1. Add a Game Manually